GuptaAB/Numpy---Data-Analysis-Library-/README.md

 # Numpy - Library For Mathematical Computing in Python
-Complete Numpy knowledge required for data science is listed here.
+Complete knowledge of Numpy required for data science is listed here.